Parcels are vinified separately in order to allow the personality of each terroir to be fully expressed.

 A week before harvest we created a “pied de cuve” by hand-picking enough grapes to make 1000 litres of juice, which is left to ferment naturally.
 This provides us with a stock of active, natural yeasts ready to use as soon as the new vintage arrives.
 All of our wines are made this way, from Petit Chablis to our Fourchaume “Héritage”.

-Cold stabilisation is often used to remove the risk of tartaric precipitation, however, we prefer not to use this method, as we feel that it tires the wines unnecessarily.
+Cold stabilisation is an option to remove the risk of tartaric precipitation, especialy for the wines bottled just before the harvest.
+The Premier Crus, stay in the cellar for a second winter to allow natural stabilisation and avoid fining and filtration .
 As a result, you may occasionally find small crystals in the bottom of our bottles if they have spent a long time in the fridge.
 This is 100% natural and doesn’t in any way affect the quality of the wine.
 Similarly, whenever possible, we prefer not to filter our wines to enhance quality.
 If we are required to filter, we do so very gently, just before bottling, to preserve the natural nuances of each terroir.

 Purity, delicacy, precision, structure, balance, typicity and terroir expression are the characteritics we are looking for to signed the wines Le Domaine d'Henri; built to age well for years.
 The oldest vineyards with the best sun orientation bring us the minerality which is the true signature of Chablis.